seanbreckenridge/browserexport/README.md

 browserexport merge ~/data/browsing/*
 ```

+I do this every couple months with a script [here](https://github.com/seanbreckenridge/bleanser/blob/master/bin/merge-browser-history), and then sync my old databases to a harddrive for more long-term storage

 ## HPI

 If you want to cache the merged results, this has a [module in HPI](https://github.com/karlicoss/HPI) which handles locating/caching and querying the results.
 See [setup](https://github.com/karlicoss/HPI/blob/master/doc/SETUP.org#install-main-hpi-package) and [module setup](https://github.com/karlicoss/HPI/blob/master/doc/MODULES.org#mybrowser).